cockroachdb/docs/cockroachcloud/quickstart-trial-cluster.md

 1. Click **Create cluster**.

 Your cluster will be created in approximately 20-30 minutes.
-Watch this [Getting Started with CockroachCloud](https://youtu.be/3hxSBeE-1tM) video while you wait.
+Watch [this video](https://www.youtube.com/watch?v=XJZD1rorEQE) while you wait to get a preview of how you'll connect to your cluster.

 Once your cluster is created, you will be redirected to the **Cluster Overview** page.